 Yes, we can help with the cost and inconvenience of living temporarily with family or friends.
-If your family or friends don’t live in your local area, we’ll also consider paying for reasonable travel costs.
+If your family or friends do not live in your local area, we will also consider paying for reasonable travel costs.

 Will Clarion help with meal costs if I move into hotel or bed and breakfast?

-What if I can't afford to pay costs and reclaim the money?
+What if I cannot afford to pay costs and reclaim the money?

-If you think you'll experience hardship by having to meet any costs up front, please contact us.
+If you think you will experience hardship by having to meet any costs up front, please contact us.

 Will I have to pay rent?

-You won’t pay rent for your temporary accommodation.
+You will not pay rent for your temporary accommodation.
 But you will have to continue paying rent for your normal permanent home.

-If you’d like to find out more about moving in to temporary housing, please contact us.
+If you would like to find out more about moving into temporary housing, please contact us.